 The magical results should look something like this…

 Now doesn’t that just look amazing?
 Of course, you’ll want to pair it with a few things for a full plate to impress your mates.
 In this case, my husband made mashed potatoes and green beans (AKA ‘runner beans’ to the British).

 If you aren’t interested in making a full Sunday roast, this Easy Toad in the Hole recipe is an excellent food choice for a brilliant weekend meal.
 What you see in these blog pictures could easily feed four.

 My husband, the infamous ‘Mr. Sunny’, recommends drinking Stella Artois for the preparation and consumption of Toad in the Hole.
-In fact, the day we made the food featured in this blog post, we uploaded each step on my Snapchat, including his frequent beer breaks along the way.

 For more recipes from my beer-loving husband, be sure to follow the Sunny in London British Food Recipes board on Pinterest.

 While this is truly an easy Toad in the Hole recipe, you must know that cleaning your oven after cooking the food in the pan can be incredibly difficult.
 The beef dripping that splashes around creates quite a greasy situation.
 Don’t forget to leave your thoughts in the comments below!